godalida/bookeepee/README.md

 - [gcloud CLI](https://cloud.google.com/sdk/gcloud)
 - `credentials.json` file in the root directory for Google Cloud credentials
 - `.env` file in the root directory for environment variables
+- `secret.toml` file in the `pipelines/.dlt` directory for pipeline secrets

 ### Getting Started